ValenityGameTrainers/PickCrafter/README.md

 * Removed Cheat Detection
 * Free Furnace (Skip block requirement)
 * No Chest Wait (Skips the wait for chests)
+* No Ability Cooldown (Buggy) (Works, but still shows a timer, simply just ignore and click like normal)

 #### Notes:
 * This patch will be discontinued when FiveAmp contacts me personally!